kurtbartholomew/front-end-dev-knowledge/README.md

  - After the HTML and CSS are parsed, a render or frame tree is created which applies styles to the nodes of the tree.
 Layers and positioning are computed.
  - Finally, the contents of the render tree are composited and painted to the screen.
 * What are the differences between Long-Polling, Websockets and Server-Sent Events?
+ - Long-Polling is starting a request and keeping it open until a response is received.
+Websockets instead, establish a persistent TCP connection allowing users to participate in a specific "conversation" of events.
+Server-Sent events (also called push notifications) are events sent via content stream over a persistent TCP connection and is currently only available via the EventSource browser API.
 * Explain the following request and response headers:
   * Diff. between Expires, Date, Age and If-Modified-...
+   - Expires sets when a request in the cache becomes stale.
+Date is the header with which we decide a response's age.
+Age is the time since the response was created or re-validated by the server.
+If-Modified headers forces the browser to ignore the cached response if the date exceeds the if-modified header.
   * Do Not Track
+   - A request header set to indicate the client does not want persistent tracking cookies sent to their browser
   * Cache-Control
+   - More recent response header controlling caching behavior.
+It revolves around a couple settings:
+     - no-store : prevent caching completely
+     - private or public : prevent or allow use of intermediate caches
+     - max-age : used to calculate expiration
   * Transfer-Encoding
+   - A response header allowing for the response to be delivered to the client in different forms.
+It mostly applies to if and how the response should be compressed.
   * ETag
+   - Entity Tags are headers used in both responses and requests.
+They are related to caching.
+Servers send ETags in their responses and those etags are used to check if, since the last response, anything has changed with the page being requested.
+If an Etag in a request matches the Etag generated on the server, it may send a 304 unmodified status, which tells the browser to use the cached response instead.
   * X-Frame-Options
+   - A response header allowing, selectively allowing, or preventing the embedding of your content in another page via frames.
 * What are HTTP actions?
 List all HTTP actions that you know, and explain them.
+ - GET : Retrieve content from a url endpoint
+ - POST : Add or update data via a url endpoint
+ - DELETE : Remove data via a url endpoint
+ - UPDATE : Explicity update data via a url endpoint (not an basic action)
+ - PUT : Explicity replace data via a url endpoint (not a basic action)
+ - PATCH : Explicity merge or update data via a url endpoint (not a basic action)
+ - OPTIONS : A default that can represent any non-standard action

 #### Coding Questions: